Data Acquisition System – The Complete Guide

 An ADC’s resolution can be compared to a measuring stick’s ticks in many ways.
 The resolution of a measuring stick with mm tick marks is more significant than one with simple cm tick marks.

-Computer with DAQ software (Storage and Display)
+Digital to Analog ConverterComputer with DAQ software (Storage and Display)

 Data acquisition systems have developed over time from electromechanical recorders (typically from one to four channels) to all electronic systems capable of measuring hundreds of variables simultaneously.

-Early systems used paper charts and rolls or magnetic tape to permanently record the signals, but since the advent of computers, the amount of data and the speed with which they could be collected increased dramatically.
+Early systems used paper charts and rolls of magnetic tape to permanently record the signals, but since the advent of computers, the amount of data and the speed with which they could be collected increased dramatically.

 Computers with data acquisition systems will record extremely accurate, repeatable, reliable, and error-free data provided they are connected and operated according to the manufacturer’s recommended practices.

-These practices include selecting the correct sensors for the application, the proper wire and shielded cable; capturing the signals in proper magnitude, range, and frequency.
+These practices include selecting the correct sensors for the application, the proper wire and shielded cable; and capturing the signals in proper magnitude, range, and frequency.

 Data Acquisition Types: